Mudejar Architecture in Simple Terms: Key Features & Examples

 Mudejar Pavilion in Maria Luisa Park, Seville, Spain is another wonderful example of Mudejar architecture in Seville.
 Also known as the Pavilion of King Alfonso XIII, it was constructed for the 1929 Ibero-American Exposition.

-The orange trees surrounding the Pavilion, and the rest of the garden are also worth at least an hour of your visit.
+The orange trees surrounding the Pavilion, and the rest of the garden is also worth at least an hour of your visit.

 Toledo, Spain has many great examples of buildings and churches in Mudejar style and deserves a separate post.

-Here is the 13th century Church of San Roman.
+Here is the the Iglesia de San Bartolomé in Toledo, and the Church of San Roman.
 Toledo has many other examples.

 Mudejar arches on the round building of Iglesia de San Miguel in Toledo